Last Updated on December 6, 2020 by ellduclos

 The viewer is pinning your pin to read later

 It’s not unusual for a Pinterest user to save a pin and read it later.
 This can also cause more pin impressions and less link clicks.
+You might notice this with DIY and recipes.

 Your pin has no text or CTA